-- the personal design weights for a selected respondents (target variable PB070) - the household design weights (target variable DB080)
+- the personal design weights for a selected respondent (target variable PB070) - the household design weights (target variable DB080)

-These weights are of methodological interest, but are not used in substantive analysis.
+These weights are of methodological interest but are not used in substantive analysis.
 The design weights need to be defined for all selected units, and not only for responding units.
 DB080 is computed as follows: If households are sampled (or addresses or other units containing households):

-$DB080{h} = 1 / (probability of selection of h)$
+$$DB080_h = 1 / \text{(probability of selection of h)}$$